 6. They never disagree with your restaurant choice.
 As long as it’s a pet friendly restaurant, you’re free to try any trendy, hip eatery or little out-of-the way hidden gem that seems interesting to you, without having to confer about the menu, or hearing that “nobody else feels like eating that.”

-7. They never tire of window shopping with you.
+7. They never get tired of window shopping with you.
 Indulge your rich fantasy shopping life, without anyone hurrying you along.
 As long as there are people to look at and interesting smells to investigate, your pet will be completely happy to window shop ‘til you drop, and they will not care which stores you look in or how long you linger.

 8. They’re pretty content with the status quo.
 You will not receive complaints about the choice of beverages you brought along, begged at each gas station for new or “better” snacks, asked to make extra stops for coffee, the paper, or souvenirs, or told that your hotel choice is subpar.
 Your pets are just happy to be there, with you, and as long as they’re fed, watered, and given some play time now and then, as far as they’re concerned it’s the best trip ever, no matter where you go or what you do.